sajjadali54/SajjadAli54/README.md

 </div>
 <h2 align="center">
-  Hey There!
-I am Sajjad Ali
+  Hey There
   <img
     src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif"
-    width="40px"/>
+    width="40px"/>!
+I am Sajjad Ali
 </h2>

+- Data Analyst at NoeDocto Inc
-As a driven and ambitious final-semester CS undergraduate 👨‍🎓, I am dedicated to pushing the boundaries of technology 💎.
-My unwavering commitment to academic excellence has earned me prestigious recognition through three scholarships: STHP, Ehsaas, and Institutional Merit Scholarship.
-With a diverse skill set in desktop development 💻, utilizing Java, C# and web technologies, I have seamlessly transitioned into the realm of mobile app development 📱, expertly crafting solutions using Flutter and Android Studio with Kotlin.
-Fueled by my passion for machine learning 📉, I have actively pursued projects that challenge and inspire me, expanding my knowledge and skills in this exciting field.
-I am also well-versed in decentralized app development 🔑, harnessing the power of blockchain technology 📒 to bring innovative solutions to life.
-Currently, I am diving into the fascinating world of applied robotics 🤖, Cyber Security 💻 and cloud computing ☁️, constantly seeking new opportunities to grow and make an impact.
+- As a driven and ambitious final-semester CS undergraduate 👨‍🎓, I am dedicated to pushing the boundaries of technology 💎.
+- My unwavering commitment to academic excellence has earned me prestigious recognition through three scholarships: STHP, Ehsaas, and Institutional Merit Scholarship.
+- With a diverse skill set in desktop development 💻, utilizing Java, C# and web technologies, I have seamlessly transitioned into the realm of mobile app development 📱, expertly crafting solutions using Flutter and Android Studio with Kotlin.
+- Fueled by my passion for machine learning 📉, I have actively pursued projects that challenge and inspire me, expanding my knowledge and skills in this exciting field.
+- Currently, I am diving into the fascinating world of applied robotics 🤖, Cyber Security 💻 and cloud computing ☁️, constantly seeking new opportunities to grow and make an impact.

 ---